-If you have experienced a financial hardship and you are struggling to make your monthly mortgage payment and need to STOP A FORECLOSURE, we can help you!!!
+If you have experienced a financial hardship and you are struggling to make your monthly mortgage payment and need to STOP A FORECLOSURE IN UTAH or across the country, we can help you!!!
 We understand that defaulting on a mortgage is a very emotional and stressful situation.
 We are foreclosure and short sale experts that have assisted many individuals and families that are in the same situation.
 Our team of real estate professionals, tax consultants, real estate and bankruptcy attorneys, and credit repair specialists can help you prevent or stop foreclosure, negotiate a short sale with your lenders, restore your credit, and help you relocate.
-Not only will we help you throughout the entire short sale process and offer you all of the services to avoid foreclosure, we will help you to relocate and prepare you to purchase another property within two years.
+Not only will we help you throughout the entire short sale process and offer you all of the services to avoid foreclosure, we will help you to relocate and prepare you to purchase another property within two years

 A short sale is when a mortgage lender agrees to and allows a borrower to sell a property for less than the amount that is owed on the mortgage.
 A short sale is a way to sell your property before your lender finalizes foreclosure proceedings.
 Most banks prefer to avoid the added expense of foreclosure proceedings, if reasonable third-party buyer purchase offers are presented to the lender.